dipe/free-radical-specification/readme.md

 understanding the work of <a>Free Radical</a>s.
 Notable audience are potential employees and employees striving to take on the role.

-List order do not infer any prioritization.
+List order does not infer any prioritization.

 ## Terminology